-Without even the slightest hesitation, I can declare Frosted Drop Sugar Cookies to be our family’s all-time favorite Christmas cookie.
-If you polled them, it wouldn’t just be a wide majority.
+If you polled them, it wouldn’t be just a wide majority.
 I believe you would get a 100% affirmative from each of them!
-They are soft, chewy, melt-in-your-mouth sugar cookie perfection.
+These sugar cookies are that good!

 Frosted Drop Sugar Cookies are the first cookies to disappear out of all that I make each year.
-They’re the ones everybody wants more of.
-They also happen to be about the easiest cookie I make.
-What’s better than that?
+(Even the ones I hide. lol)

 Wanna know a secret?
 I make these all year round, not just for Christmas.
 Yeah…they’re that kind of easy and delicious!